World-Class Pet Care Resources @headingTag>

 If your pet is otherwise healthy, diarrhea can sometimes be managed with home remedies, but to be on the safe side, it’s always best to check in with your veterinary health-care team.
 They’ll ask you questions to help determine the cause and whether treatment is required.

-Always offer fresh, clean water to your pet.
-If there’s no improvement within four days, call your veterinarian, as further tests or more aggressive treatment may be needed.
-If your pet’s stool is primarily blood, take your pet to your veterinarian right away.
+If there’s no improvement within 2-3 days, contact your veterinarian, as further testing or treatment may be needed.
+If your pet’s stool contains blood or is black or tarry, your pet begins vomiting, becomes lethargic, stops eating, or seems uncomfortable, seek veterinary care right away.

 Always administer medications as prescribed by your veterinarian.